pognetwork/champ/docs/security.md

     > DDOS: We plan to add rate limiting and we will guide Node Operators for optimal setup as we won't run the nodes ourselves.
     <br>(_Denial of Service, High Severity_)

     > Sybil: `Mitigated` because our consensus algorithm prioritizes accounts that lose money over a period of time which makes farmed account importance inconsistant.
+We also plan to polish this algorithm and create another that attempts to recognize farming accounts.
     <br>(_Sybil, High Severity_)
 ## Contributions